-8.3.3 Town Local Roads
+8.3.3 Local Roads

-a) Local roads are intended to provide local connectivity and access to abutting properties, but are not intended for heavy traffic volumes.
-Notwithstanding (b), aAll Town sideroads and concession local roads shall generally have a minimum 26 metres road allowance.
+- a) Local roads are intended to provide local connectivity and access to abutting properties, but are not intended for heavy traffic volumes.
+Notwithstanding (b), all local roads shall generally have a minimum 26 metres road allowance.
 In certain areas a wider road allowance may be required to provide sufficient area to ensure proper grades and stabilization of slopes due to topography or environmental conditions.
-The Town will require dedication of lands to achieve this road allowance width as a condition of land division or site plan approval.

-b) Local roads within plans of subdivisions and in the Village settlement area shall generally have a minimum 20 metres road allowance except where a lesser road allowance is appropriate to service the development.
+The Town will require dedication of lands to achieve this road allowance width as a condition of land division or site plan approval. - b) Local roads within plans of subdivisions and in the settlement area shall generally have a minimum 20 metres road allowance except where a lesser road allowance is appropriate to service the development.